Health Insurance

 Consumers also may be eligible to enroll in coverage at times other than the open enrollment period.
 There are special enrollment periods for individuals or families if they have a “qualifying life event”.
 Some examples include loss of qualifying health coverage; change in household size; change in the primary place of living; change in eligibility for marketplace coverage or help paying for coverage, and other qualifying changes.

-Contact the Kansas Insurance Department at 800-432-2484 or the Health Insurance Marketplace at 800-318-2596 for information about whether a consumer might be eligible to enroll in coverage through the Health Insurance Marketplace during a special enrollment period.
+Contact the Kansas Department of Insurance at 800-432-2484 or the Health Insurance Marketplace at 800-318-2596 for information about whether a consumer might be eligible to enroll in coverage through the Health Insurance Marketplace during a special enrollment period.

 Shopping for Health Insurance Coverage